pghvlaans/sbotools/ChangeLog/index.md

     * Thanks to SCerovec for the feedback.
   * *sbotool*: Titles for command confirmation windows
   * *sbocheck*: Write a log to */tmp* for non-root shared object checks
-  * *sbotool*: Added a script selection menu for SlackBuilds with missing solib dependencies
+  * *sbotool*: Added a script selection menus for SlackBuilds that failed package tests
   * *sbotool*: List and mark non-SBo installations in the "Installed" menu
   * *sbocheck*: Add **\--types** to choose one or more package checks: **solibs** (default), **python**, **ruby** or **all**
     * Thanks to fourtysixandtwo for the suggestion.